plandes/util/README.md

 ## Community

 Please star this repository and let me know how and where you use this API.
-[Contributions](CONTRIBUTIONS.md) as pull requests, feedback and any input is welcome.
+[Contributions](CONTRIBUTING.md) as pull requests, feedback, and any input is welcome.